Eagle School

 Eagle School was an independent, preparatory boarding school for boys aged 7 to 14 years situated in the Vumba Mountains near Umtali, Rhodesia (now Mutare, Zimbabwe).

 The school was founded in 1948 and closed in 1976.
 The remaining pupils were then integrated into Springvale School.
 In his 2006 memoir, journalist and human rights activist Geoffrey Nyarota described the school as a "prestigious institution for wealthy white boys".
 Eagle was one of the nine founding members of the Conference of Heads of Independent Schools in Zimbabwe (CHISZ) as it was formed in the 1950s.

 Motto

 The school's motto was Arduus Ad Solem, a Latin phrase which means "Striving towards the Sun".
 The school shared the motto with the former Victoria University of Manchester (now the University of Manchester, but has a different motto) and the Dragon School, a co-educational, preparatory school in Oxford, England.

 Sports and houses

 The school had sports facilities and participation in rugby, cricket, soccer, athletics and swimming was compulsory with tennis being the exception.
 Rival schools were Chancellor Junior School, UBHS, Carmel, Baring, Vumba Heights and John Cowie.
 The school was divided into three sports houses – Swifts, Swallows and Martins.

 Cultural activities

 Activities included an archaeology club, horse riding, music and the Young Farmers Club.
-Plays and concerts were regular term events.
+Plays, film screenings and concerts were regular term events.